-The Reflective Black Line method is used when media uses a black line for a registration mark; a "3" should be entered in the LCB parameter.
-This setting will detect the leading edge of the black line by using the reflective sensor only.
+The Reflective Black Line method is used when media using a black line for a registration mark and reflective detection is desired; a "3" should be entered in the LCB parameter.
+This setting will detect the leading edge of the black line by using the lower sensor only.
 The light from the emitter in the lower sensor is reflected down to the detector in the lower sensor.
+This method is the preferred method for detecting media containing a black line and should be used whenever possible.

-Note: The transmissive sensor is still used to detect "paper out" conditions.
+Note: The detector in the upper sensor is still used to detect a "paper out" condition.